David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- Montgomery has churned out a team-high 777 rushing yards (48.6 per game) and scored seven touchdowns.
+- Montgomery has rushed for a team-leading 777 yards on 205 carries (48.6 yards per game) and scored seven touchdowns.

-- The Bears have run 52.3% passing plays and 47.7% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Bears have thrown the football in 52.3% of their plays from scrimmage this year while staying on the ground 47.7% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Vikings.